shielsr/assignment-03/README.md

 - Included a Bootstrap navbar for desktop and mobile menus.
 Followed the documentation here: https://getbootstrap.com/docs/4.0/components/navbar/
 - Again to demonstrate understanding of Javascript, I worked with Rob Cleary (???????) to fetch the 'tickets_left' amount and update that on the /buy page when the user clicks the 'Refresh tickets' button.
 - Added logic to the homepage's 'Add a new gig' card so that the user must first log in before they can add a gig.
+- Developed the login section further, adding a dict with promoter details, which can be edited on a 'My account' page (I followed Yoni's lesson here)